Ceatalchioi: Spillovers during the Russo-Ukrainian war

+First incident

+On September 3, 2023, during an attack on the port of Izmail conducted by the Russian Air Force, multiple Shahed-136 drones of Iranian production strayed from the initial target zones and crashed on the Romanian bank of the Danube somewhere between Plauru and Ceatalchioi, but as the zone is uninhabited it largely went unnoticed and it wasn't until the State Border Guard Service of Ukraine published a video the following day clearly showing explosions in Romania that the government of the neighbouring country commenced a search party, after initially denying such an event taking place.
+Drone fragments were finally found on September 5, confirming that Romania's airspace has been violated by Russia.
+In a phone conversation with the Secretary General of NATO Jens Stoltenberg, President of Romania Klaus Iohannis, who initially denied the incident, reassured that, nonetheless, "Romania has the full support of NATO".

+Given Romania's membership in NATO, the incident could had been masked in order not to produce panic or an escalation.
+However, due to the incident being the first major one, some Romanian citizens and politicians were outraged by the mistreat of the incident by the authorities, president and cabinet.
+A journalist later wrote about the incident as panicking given the response of the authorities.
+After the incident, a press team went to Plauru and interviewed its residents, which stated several times that they saw Russian drones over the village in the last month without receiving a proper response from the Romanian authorities as they announced the violations.

+Other incidents

 Parts of a second drone were found the next week, in the immediate vicinity of the village of Plauru, and the third on September 13, in the area of the village of Victoria, part of the commune of Nufăru and 15 km deep in Romanian territory.
 The latter spread over several tens of meters, confirming that multiple drones were detonated on Romanian soil.

 The Ukrainian Air Force recorded that the Russia launched several groups of attack UAVs from the area of the Chauda training ground (occupied Crimea) and Primorsko-Akhtarsk (Russian Federation).
 Journalists on the site began questioning locals, who stated that they often saw Russian drones flying over their houses, giving clues that it may not have been the first time that Russia violated Romanian airspace.

 Similar incidents already took place in Moldova, Poland, and Belarus, countries not involved directly in the conflict.
 Romania became the second NATO country to be affected, after Poland.
 Coincidentally, Poland and Romania were the countries to be the most threatened by Russian politicians, because of their proximity and NATO membership.

 On July 25, 2024, three Shahed drones launched by Russia strayed into Romania's airspace; debris from one of the Geran-2 drones were subsequently found in Plauru by the Romanian authorities.